Tommy McDonald (American football)

-Thomas Franklin McDonald (July 26, 1934 – September 24, 2018) was an American professional football player who was a flanker and halfback in the National Football League (NFL) for the Philadelphia Eagles, Dallas Cowboys, Los Angeles Rams, Atlanta Falcons, and Cleveland Browns.
-He played college football for the Oklahoma Sooners.
+Thomas Franklin McDonald (July 26, 1934 – September 24, 2018) was an American professional football flanker who played in the National Football League (NFL) for the Philadelphia Eagles, the Dallas Cowboys, the Los Angeles Rams, the Atlanta Falcons, and the Cleveland Browns.
+He played college football as a halfback for the Oklahoma Sooners.
 He is a member of the Pro Football Hall of Fame and College Football Hall of Fame.

-Early years
+Early life

 McDonald agreed to repeat the eighth grade, because his father felt the extra time would give him a chance to grow.
 He attended Roy High School in Roy, New Mexico, with an enrollment of around 150 students during his freshman year, where he played quarterback.

 As a sophomore, he transferred to Highland High School in Albuquerque.
 As a senior, he averaged over 20 yards per carry in football and set the state scoring record with 157 points.

 He also set the city scoring record in basketball, and won five gold medals in the state track meet (100, 220, low hurdles and 2 relays).